 I have a degree in Biological Sciences and a PGCE Teaching Certificate.
-I started training with the Inner Yoga Trust in 2012- 2015 with Jenny Beeken and other wonderful teachers: Chris Wyeth, Lesley Charters, Pauline Sawyer, Gary Carter, Simon Barkworth and recently Sarah Waterfield for Vedic Chanting.
+I started the 3 year training with the Inner Yoga Trust in 2012, and graduated in 2015 with Jenny Beeken and other wonderful teachers: Chris Wyeth, Lesley Charters, Pauline Sawyer, Gary Carter, Simon Barkworth and recently Sarah Waterfield for Vedic Chanting.
 I also learnt a lot from and shared the journey with my fellow students, most of whom are now teaching and it is a constant renewal of enthusiasm to share our knowledge and evolving understanding.

 The Foundation Year introduced us to anatomy, physiology, asana (postures), breathing (Pranayama), meditation and the ancient philosophies.
 Years 2 and 3 cyclically expanded our understanding of all the aspects of Yoga and included the ancient texts and Vedic chanting in the old Sanskrit language, by learning on residential weekends and summer school weeks.

 The learning really begins when one starts to teach others!
-I have been teaching for 5 years now and really enjoy introducing Yoga to people and sharing the many benefits that it can bring.
-I feel am a facilitator as much as a ‘teacher’ and instructor.
+I have been teaching for 6 years now and really enjoy introducing Yoga to people and sharing the many benefits that it can bring.
+I feel I am a facilitator as much as a ‘teacher’ and instructor.
+I can guide you when you are ready.

-I teach daytime and evening classes locally in Hampshire and private 1:1s and small groups.
+I teach daytime and evening classes on Zoom and private 1:1s and small groups.
 My classes include a mixture of asana (physical postures to keep the body flexible, strong and functioning well), breath awareness and relaxation.
 I introduce other aspects such as the philosophies, chanting and meditation according to those present.

 I went to Kerala in SW India in 2013 and October 2018.
 I really enjoyed feeling the positive energy of the country and people, seeing the colours, nature and traditions.
 We learnt from local indian yoga teachers as well as Jenny who led our latest trip.